Christopher Tappin: Conviction and sentencing

 On 1 November 2012, Tappin pleaded guilty in a federal court at El Paso, Texas, to selling weapons parts to Iran after reaching an agreement with prosecutors.
 Prosecutors said they would raise no objection to his serving the sentence in the UK.

 On 9 January 2013, Tappin was given a 33-month prison sentence for arms dealing and fined US$11,357 (£7,095).

 Between 8 March to 30 September 2013 he served his sentence at Federal Correctional Complex, Allenwood in Pennsylvania (as Federal Bureau of Prisons prisoner #90763-280) until his repatriation to HM Wandsworth.

 Return to the UK

 On 28 September 2013, Tappin returned to the UK to serve his remaining 14-month sentence at the HM Wandsworth prison in South London.
 He was subsequently paroled from prison in May 2014, on condition that he wore an electronic monitoring tag on his ankle.

 Personal life

-Tappin's wife of over 30 years, for whom he is the principal caregiver, suffers from chronic Churg–Strauss syndrome.
+Tappin's wife of over 30 years, for whom he is the principal caregiver, suffers from chronic eosinophilic granulomatosis with polyangiitis.
 The couple have two children.